SachsA/Lemin/README.md

 Group of the project :
-Alexandre Sachs
+Alexandre Sachs,
-Kellian Cipierre
+Kellian Cipierre,
-Thomas Bleneau
+Thomas Bleneau,
-Martin Cotoni
+Martin Cotoni,
 (All in Epitech Bordeaux)